HamHamFonFon/ol3-drawButtons/README.md

-OpenLayers Drawing Plugin
+OpenLayers Drawing Features Plugin
 ===================

 Welcome !!
-DrawButtons is an OpenLayers 3 plugin for drawing new features, edit or delete feature from map.
-See [usage](https://rawgit.com/HamHamFonFon/ol3-drawButtons/master/examples/index.html) for demo.
+DrawFeatures is an OpenLayers 3 plugin for drawing new features, edit or delete feature from map.
+See [usage](https://rawgit.com/HamHamFonFon/ol3-drawFeatures/master/examples/index.html) for demo.

 Plugin Status
 -------------